UEA-Irta/CatCrops/README.md

 # CatCrops - Crop Type Classification Library

-**CatCrops** is a Python library designed for **early crop type classification and mapping** using a combination of **remote sensing data and ancillary information**.

-This repository contains the implementation of **CatCrops**, which is used in the academic paper:
+This repository contains the implementation of CatCrops, which is used in the scientific paper:

-**Early Crop Type Classification and Mapping Combining Remote Sensing and Ancillary Data**
+"Early Crop Type Classification and Mapping Combining Remote Sensing and Ancillary Data" by Gené-Mola, J., Pamies-Sans, M., Minuesa, C., Casadesús, J., and Bellvert, J. (2025, submitted).
-(*Authors, Year, Journal/Conference - Add citation details here*)

-The README will be expanded soon with more details about the implementation and usage.
+The README will be expanded upon the publication of the corresponding research paper.